Lilies (film): The play within the film

 Simon's father is also at the arrival, where Vallier's mother unwittingly reveals to him that she saw his son passionately kissing Bilodeau.
 In a rage, Mr. Doucet finds Simon and brutally beats him, to the point where he must find medical attention for his wounds.
 He chooses to see a Parisian doctor staying at the hotel in town (to avoid the town doctor telling his business), and he meets Lydie-Anne (Alexander Chapman), a young Parisian baroness.
 Because of the beating, Simon renounces his love for Vallier and appears to fall in love with Lydie-Ann, eventually becoming engaged to her.
 However, Vallier's mother encourages Vallier to attend the engagement party and declare his love for Simon.
 At the party, it becomes apparent that Simon never stopped loving Vallier and was only using Lydie-Ann to pass as heterosexual.
 Because her feelings are hurt, Lydie-Ann reveals to Vallier's mother that her estranged husband is living happily in Paris with a new wife and child.
 She also tells her that she came to Roberval on the recommendation of Vallier's father, and while he mentioned structures and the landscape of the town, he never once spoke of the wife or child he left behind there.

 After the party, Simon and Vallier meet for one last romantic encounter.
 Afterwards, Vallier's mother says that she will be going to Paris, and invites Simon and Vallier to see her off.
 Instead, she leads them to a place in the woods, where she lies down in a shallow grave and has Vallier strangle her to death.
 Bilodeau witnesses the murder, and is spurred to confess his love for Simon.
-When rejected, he sets fire to the room where Vallier and Simon are staying and locks the door, so that they cannot escape.
-Because there are no windows and no other way to ventilate the space, the two young men are soon overcome by the smoke and heat.
-Bilodeau is remorseful and returns in time to drag Simon to safety, but leaves Vallier in the room.
-Bilodeau falsely tells the policemen who have arrived on the scene that Vallier is already dead, so they do not go back to save him, and he perishes in the flames.
+When rejected, he sets fire to the room where Vallier and Simon are staying and locks the door, trapping Vallier and Simon.
+Bilodeau is remorseful and returns in time to drag Simon to safety, but leaves Vallier behind, falsely tells arriving policemen that Vallier is already dead.
+Vallier perishes in the flames.

 Conclusion

 The play reveals that Vallier's murder is the crime for which Simon Doucet was falsely arrested and convicted.
 Thus, the play was designed not as Doucet's confession of his sins, but a ploy to extract a confession of guilt from Bilodeau.
-As a result, Bilodeau asks Doucet to kill him, but Doucet refuses.
+Bilodeau asks Doucet to kill him, but Doucet refuses.